 3. Itemize your Services

 Creating invoices for your clients may seem like a simple task.
 However, in order to invoice effectively there are a few things to keep in mind.
-Use these three tips when invoicing your clients, and you’ll surely be paid on time.
+Use these three effective invoicing tips on your clients, and you’ll surely be paid on time.